Predictive Analytics for Marketing in 2020 and Beyond

 Who is Using It and How?

-For example, Youtube is using it to recommend new video matches in order for people to stay and keep coming back to their platform, thus generating more ad revenue.
+For example, YouTube uses it to recommend new video matches in order for people to stay and keep coming back to their platform, thus generating more ad revenue.
 Amazon is using it to personalise the homepage and other recommendations for each customer to increase the likelihood of repeat sales.

 Why Use Data Analytics?